-20. Restart the system in multiuser mode by choosing Restart System from the System menu of the Toolchest or with the reboot command.
+20. Restart the system in multiuser mode with the reboot command.

 The new system disk is ready to replace the system disk on this system or another system with the same hardware configuration.

 Creating a New System Disk by Cloning